CMeeg/next-azure/README.md

 If you want to remove one of the environments for your project you can run the following script:

 * ` ./.azure/setup/remove-environment.ps1 -Environment {environment_name}`
-  * To see a full description of the script and its parameters, run `Get-Help .azure/setup/add-environment.ps1 -Full`
+  * To see a full description of the script and its parameters, run `Get-Help .azure/setup/remove-environment.ps1 -Full`

 > Please be aware that if you are using deployment slots and choose to delete your production environment then the deployment slots for all other environments will also be deleted.

 You must then alter your `.azure/azure-pipelines.yml` Pipeline to remove any trigger or condition associated with the target environment that has been removed.

+### Remove all environments

+If you want to remove all environments for your project you can run the following script:

+* ` ./.azure/setup/teardown.ps1`
+  * To see a full description of the script and its parameters, run `Get-Help .azure/setup/teardown.ps1 -Full`

 ## FAQ